NationalSecurityAgency/ghidra/GhidraBuild/Skeleton/lib/README.txt

 The "lib" directory is intended to hold Jar files which this module is dependent upon.
-If you use the copyDependencies task, this directory is automatically managed by Gradle and should not be modified.
+Jar files may be placed in this directory manually, or automatically by maven via the dependencies block of this module's build.gradle file.